Compostable plastics are the next generation of plastics- they come from renewable materials and break down through composting.

 The most sustainable choice is using durable, reusable products.
 The second most sustainable choice is using products that can be composted with your local composting facility, since the product will have both “front-end” and “end-of-life” benefits.
 If your facility doesn’t accept certified compostable plastics, reach out to them to express your interest in being able to compost these products.
 With enough interest, they may start to accept these materials.

 Finally, if you are choosing between certified compostable bioplastics that cannot be composted and traditional plastics, the life cycle analysis data shows that products made from a renewable resource, not petroleum-based plastic, are the most sustainable choice.
-This is true even if no composting option is available.
+This is true even if no composting option is available and the item must be sent to the landfill.

 Instead of using petroleum-based plastics that create toxicity and environmental pollution, organizations and consumers can choose products made from compostable, renewable, and non-toxic bioplastics like PLA.